-  In 2006, Acron subsidiary North-Western Phosphorous Company obtained a licence to develop the apatite-nepheline ore at the Oleniy Ruchey deposit in Murmansk region.
+In 2006, Acron subsidiary North-Western Phosphorous Company (NWPC) obtained a licence to mine the apatite-nepheline ore at the Oleniy Ruchey deposit in Murmansk region.
 This project is part of Acron Group’s drive to vertically integrate production of the phosphates required for NPK fertilisers.

-This large-scale mine project was implemented through development of an open pit and an underground mine.
+The large-scale mine project includes an open pit and an underground mine.
 Mine construction began in 2010 after completion of exploration and design work.
 In late 2012, the Company started producing apatite concentrate.
-In mid-2014, output reached the design capacity of 1.0 mtpa while the Company consumed the open pit ore.
-In 2015, the Oleniy Ruchey mine produced more than 1.1 million tonnes of apatite concentrate.
-Over 90% of the output was sold domestically, including to Acron Group companies.

 The deposit’s lifetime is estimated at over 50 years.

-The total investment in the project will reach USD 1.1 billion, including the USD 900 million already spent.
+Total investment in the project will reach USD 1.1 billion.

-In 2014, Novgorod-based Acron entered the active phase of construction of a new large-capacity ammonia unit at its site.
+In 2014, Acron entered the active phase of construction of a new large-capacity ammonia unit.
 The unit was commissioned in 2016.
-Its initial design capacity was 700 ktpa, but in 2017, the unit’s capacity reached 780 ktpa.
-Ammonia-4 is the most powerful and cost-effective operating unit in Russia.
+Its initial design capacity was 700,000 tonnes per annum, but in 2017, the unit’s capacity reached 780,000 tonnes per annum.

-The project is unique because it is the first ammonia unit since the breakup of the Soviet Union to be constructed by Russian experts without outsourcing workforce.
-The design documentation was drafted by the Russian design institute Novgorodsky GIAP.
+The project is unique because it is the first ammonia unit since the breakup of the Soviet Union constructed by Russian experts without outsourcing foreign workforce and based on design documentation drafted by the Russian design institute Novgorodsky GIAP.

 Rare Earth Elements

-At this stage, all of the finished products are shipped to the domestic market for use in glass production, as catalysts for oil cracking and in the rubber industry.
+At this stage, finished products are shipped to the domestic market for use in glass production, as catalysts for oil cracking and in the rubber industry.
 REE are also used to manufacture alloys, magnets, and electronics, as well as by the defence industry.
 The goal of this project is to create an independent base in Russia for rare-earth products.
-The project was overseen by the Science and Engineering Board on Rare Earths, headed by Academy of Sciences member Nikolay Laverov.
+The project was overseen by the Science and Engineering Board on Rare Earth Products, headed by Academy of Sciences member Nikolay Laverov.